tasmota/docs/docs/ESP32.md

 ## Flashing

 Use [ESP_Flasher](https://github.com/Jason2866/ESP_Flasher/releases) for flashing an ESP32 or ESP82xx (Windows and MacOs executables are tested and verified as working).

 With esptool.py use the following command syntax (**replace COM port number!**):
 ```
 esptool.py --chip esp32 --port COM5 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dout --flash_freq 40m --flash_size detect 0x1000 bootloader_dout_40m.bin 0x8000 partitions.bin 0xe000 boot_app0.bin 0x10000 tasmota32.bin
 ```

+!!! warning "Use a proper power supply!"
+    ESP32 is power hungry and there's a high chance it will not be able to boot properly off the serial-to-USB power.
+Power it from a separate power supply that can provide at least 1A.

 You can download precompiled binaries: